 2023.
 Routledge.

 2013 to 2022 was a tumultuous decade in South Korean politics and especially in its foreign policy.
-Through two changes of its own presidency, as well as the rise and fall of the Trump administration in the United States, South Korea’s politicians and diplomats have pursued different attempts at bridge-building with North Korea, before arriving at a more cautious and defensive position.
-The authors track the different attempts by Park Geun-hye and Moon Jae-in to pursue attempts at reconciliation, and how they were thwarted by excessive idealism, domestic divisions, and broader great power rivalries―notably with Russia, China, and Japan.
+Through two changes of its own presidency, as well as the rise and fall of the Trump administration in the United States, South Korea’s politicians and diplomats have pursued different attempts at bridge-building with North Korea before arriving at a more cautious and defensive position.
+The authors track those attempts by Park Geun-hye and Moon Jae-in toward reconciliation, and how they were thwarted by excessive idealism, domestic divisions, and broader great power rivalries―notably with Russia, China, and Japan.

 Articles